 There was so much going on with this book, I don’t even know where to start.
 This book had me hanging on the edge of my seat the whole time.
 If you want a story that has constant action and is dark and twisted, this is definitely a good choice.
 Not sure if I loved or hated it.
 Mixed emotions on this one but definitely worth the read.

 Written by my all time favorite author, this book was an easy read.
 If you want something light and funny with a shot of romance, this book is perfect.
 I absolutely love Sophie Kinsella.
 Her books always make me laugh and her characters are so real and authentic that’s it’s easy for you to identify yourself to them.
 This book is no different and was definitely one of my favorites from her.

 Yes another one from her!
 This book is another great read from Emily Giffin.
 Giving you a glimpse of issues married couples face and learning to forgive, I absolutely loved it.
 Make sure to grab the tissue box since you’ll be grabbing tissues all throughout the book.

 10. No Judgements, Meg Cabot

 Another one of my favorite authors, No Judgements is the perfect weekend read if you want something romantic and funny.
 Meg Cabot is also one of my all time favorite authors because of her funny humor and amazing stories.
-This one is filled with humour and romance.
+This one is filled with humor and romance.